Blender’s prehistory - Traces on Commodore Amiga (1987-1991)

 Amsterdam, October 2017 - Cracow, March 2018

-P.S.
-If you are curious what happened next in the story of Blender, watch this video interview with Ton by Andrew Price.
+Update 2.
+What happened next in the story of Blender?
+Watch this video interview with Ton by Andrew Price.

 Download Amiga Traces executable and source code